 My Observations:

-The Anima is among Gaggia’s perfect selling bean to cup machines, and it packs a punch in terms of features for a relatively low price for such a capable bean to cup coffee brewing device.
+The Anima is one of Gaggia’s best selling bean to cup machines, and it packs a punch in terms of features for a relatively low price for such a capable bean to cup coffee machine.

-It has a fairly good sized water tank at 1.8L and a bigger waste coffee drawer capacity than the majority of of the others, too.
+It has a fairly good sized water tank at 1.8L and a bigger waste coffee drawer capacity than most of the others, too.
 You can add more water to the tank as you’re pulling a shot due to the top filling water tank, which is handy if you notice the water tank is nearly empty while making coffee.

 You can input your water hardness (after doing a water hardness test) too, and then the machine will give you descale reminders at an appropriate frequency given how hard or soft your water is.

-Being able to troubleshoot the brew temperature is another feature that you don’t often find on bean to cup machines at this sort of price, it’s something I’d usually expect on more expensive machines.
+Being able to adjust the brew temperature is another feature that you don’t often find on bean to cup machines at this kind of price, it’s something I’d usually expect on more expensive machines.

 For more on the Anima see: